egberts/vim-nftables/README.md

 Debugging Vim Syntax
 --------------------
-If you are bold enough to try your hand on debugging Vim syntax file, see my [DEBUG.md](https://github.com/egberts/vim-syntax-bind-named/blob/master/DEBUG.md) on how to debug a Vim syntax file.
+If you are bold enough to try your hand on debugging Vim syntax file, see my [DEBUG.md](https://github.com/egberts/vim-syntax-bind-named/blob/master/DEBUG.md) on how to debug a Vim syntax file (for the Bind9 named.conf configuration file).

 Install
 -------